Strategies to Safely and Effectively Reopen Your Offices

 According to SHRM, one of the best ways to structure your plan to safely and effectively reopen your office is to phase-in employees returning to work.
 Determining a schedule will not only help with density but lay out expectations clearly for employees to follow.

 Once you’ve established a phased approach or other policy, it’s important to take another look at your office design.
 How will you accommodate your employees while following social distancing and other health and safety protocols?
 The technologies, furnishings, and perks you offer are so important as employees get comfortable in the offices again.

 Finally, SHRM also recommends your return to work plan should address what to do in the event of COVID-19 exposure and how to handle employees who are unable or unwilling to return to work.

 Do You Have a Return to Work Program?

-If you’re looking for more structure, or a data-driven approach to return-to-office programs, learn more about WorkforceDiagnostics™.
+If you’re looking for more structure or a data-driven approach to return-to-office programs, learn more about WorkforceDiagnostics™.
 At Formcraft, we’ve designed WorkforceDiagnostics™ to take any guesswork out of workplace strategies.
-Leaders looking to make informed decisions about returning to work can sign up for the 6-week program that includes a company-wide survey and assessment that will help you structure the return to work.
+Leaders looking to make informed decisions about returning to work can sign up for the 6-week program that includes a company-wide survey and assessment to help you structure the return to work.